 Inside: Reason behind why does your child say hurtful words to you inspite of putting so much love and attention to them, and how to understand the right intentions behind their words so you can correct them, without feeling that your child resents you.
+This can help you react better when your child says hurtful things to you.

 It is very difficult to hear such hurtful sentences for your 3 or 4 yr old; these mean words punch you right in the gut.